nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

   gadget <command> --help
 ```

-While in the project's directory these commands can be used to start and stop the application plus more.
+When in a project's directory these commands can be used to start and stop the application plus more.